NAL-i5K/NAL_RNA_seq_annotation_pipeline/README.md

                         name of the output folder, if not specified, use the time of start
   -o [OUTDIR], --outdir [OUTDIR]
-                        directory of output folder at, if not specified, use current folder
+                        directory of output folder - it must already exit. if not specified, use current folder
   -a ASSEMBLY, --assembly ASSEMBLY
                         The assembly name is used for naming output file